Li Daimo: Music career

-After ending the contes, Li released 2 solo albums: "My Voice", and "Sensitive", that were well received by the Chinese audience.
-Some of the songs from those albums were released as image themes for films TV Dramas such as the song "Say yes" from the movie"101 marriage".
+After competing on "The Voice of China", Li released 2 solo albums: "My Voice" (2012), and "Sensitive" (2013), both of which were well received among Chinese music fans.

-In July 2013, Li came out as a gay man, and gained overwhelming support from netizens on China's popular microblogging site Sina Weibo.
+In July 2013, while promoting his 3rd solo album "There is No 'Just Nice' in Love" (2013), Li came out as a gay man, and gained overwhelming support from netizens on China's popular microblogging site Sina Weibo.

 On 17 March 2014, Li was arrested by Beijing police due to drug possession.
-On 27 May 2014, the court found Li guilty, and sentenced him to nine months and fined him 2,000 Yuan.
-He was released from prison in December 2014, after serving seven months in prison, earlier than his original nine-month sentence, due to good behavior.
+On 27 May 2014, the court found Li guilty, and sentenced him to nine months in prison and a fine of 2,000 Yuan.
+He was released from prison in December 2014, after serving seven months, earlier than his original nine-month sentence, due to good behavior.

-After being released from prison, Li resumed his music career and started preparing his new projects.
-In 2016, after two years of work, the performer released his fourth studio album and performed again in various television shows.
-Since then, the singer continued his activity composing new songs and collaborating with other artists and also performing with others.
+After his release from prison, Li resumed his music career and started working on new projects.
+In 2016, after two years of work, Li released his fourth studio album "Thank You" (2016), promoting it with performances on various television shows in China.
+Since then, he has continued composing new songs, while collaborating and performing with other artists.

-In 2017, Li released a new album entitled "Come, I'm here", released under the label Dream Ring Entertainment which also included one song in English.
+In 2017, Li released his 5th studio album entitled "Come, I'm Here" (2017), under the label Dream Ring Entertainment, which included one song in English.